Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 ## In Euthermios

 If the Crew has means to reconnoiter the city before getting there, they will find that the streets are nearly empty of any life, whether human or animal.
-Several spots are difficult/impossible to reconnoiter from afar, most likely because of cloaking devices: part of the Palace
+Two spots are difficult/impossible to reconnoiter from afar, clearly because of cloaking devices: one of the two palaces \(in fact, the Citadel of the Time Brigade\) and the Temple of Lost Gods.
+The Crew will spot the archers on the city wall, a group of refugee in the crater, as well as archers on the roof of several temples.
+Where the city should have around fifty-thousand life-forms including animals, less than five-thousand life-forms may be spotted.

+Walking inside the city, the Crew will observe essentially the same things, with more risk of being shot at by temple archers.
+At first sight, the Temple of Lost Gods seems empty.
+Seen with the bare eye, the second palace is very clearly a Citadel of the Time Brigade.

+In a few days time, the number of life-forms will grow again

 One of the temples will be visibly impossible to reconnoiter from afar, clearly the Time Citadel has a cloaking device\)